Small but Mighty: The 4 Spanish Indefinite Articles and How to Wield ‘Em Right

 It is no different in Spanish.
 Understanding Spanish articles is crucial to speaking fluently.
 You will be using them all the time!

 Fortunately, Spanish indefinite articles function in a very similar way to the English ones, although there are some important distinctions.

-We will walk through all of them in this article.
+We will walk through all of them in this post.
 But before entering the realm of my grammar-loving brain, let us see what an indefinite article really is.

 What Is an Indefinite Article?

 When we refer to people or things that have not been specifically identified, we need to use an indefinite article.
 In English, we use the indefinite articles a and an (as opposed to the definite article the).
 As we will see later on, Spanish has four indefinite articles: un, una, unos, unas.